The Optickal Phantasies Of Utopia And Dystopia

 In 1665, Newton was confined to his rooms at his family home, Woolsthorpe Manor, with Cambridge closed down as the plague sprawled outside.
 He re-examined what he was taught at school, and turned it inside out.

-Aristotle’s model of reality was the starting point for everyone at university, where the Earth was the Copernican center of the cosmos, with everything revolving around it, pushed along by a force of constant motion.
+Aristotle’s model of reality was the starting point for everyone at university, where the Earth was the center of the cosmos, with everything revolving around it, pushed along by a force of constant motion.
 Terra prima.

 The old model was also where it ended for most students, who went about 1600s life.
 Isaac Newton was back home on the farm and had time to think.